 The "kissing bug" is a triatomine, which is a type of reduviid bug that can carry Trypanosoma cruzi, the parasite that causes Chagas disease.

-They feed on blood during the night, and they are called kissing bugs because they prefer to bite humans around the mouth or eyes.
+Kissing bugs feed on blood during the night, and they are called kissing bugs because they prefer to bite humans around the mouth or eyes.

-Kissing but bites can lead to transmission of a potentially fatal parasite.
+Kissing bug bites can lead to transmission of a potentially fatal parasite.
 While the insect sucks your blood, it defecates.
 In its feces is a parasite that finds a home in your tissue, muscles and heart.

 If a person contracts Chagas disease by being bitten by a kissing bug, the symptoms typically include severe redness, itching, swelling, welts and hives, CDC officials say.
 There are two phases of the disease.